Methamphetamine, fentanyl drive record homeless deaths in Portland, Oregon, annual report finds

 But county officials said that homeless deaths would have still broken a new record this year even based solely on county medical examiner figures.
 The report cites 249 homeless deaths recorded by the medical examiner in 2022 and 66 deaths recorded by hospitals.

-More than 5,000 people were experiencing homelessness in the county in 2022, according to that year's federal count.
+More than 5,000 people were experiencing homelessness in the county in 2022, according to that year's federal data.

 The most recent federal numbers show that, nationwide, more than 650,000 people were homeless in January 2023, an increase of about 70,650 from a year earlier, as soaring rents and a decline in coronavirus pandemic assistance combined to put housing out of reach for more Americans, federal officials said.

-Note: This story has been corrected to say that 39% of total deaths among Portland's homeless population were from drug overdoses and methamphetamine contributed to 81% of overdose deaths.
-The Associated Press also didn’t include a full description of the newspaper Street Roots.
-Street Roots also operates as a social justice nonprofit.
-Kaia Sand is the executive director of the nonprofit and does not oversee the newspaper.